bbc/rd-apmm-python-lib-mediagrains/gsf_docs/gsf.md

 | aspect_ratio  |            | Rational | 8 octets  |
 | pixel\_aspect_ratio  |            | Rational | 8 octets  |

-followed by an optional "comp" block.
+followed by an optional "comp" block (with any other blocks in-between).

 The *format* and *layout* parameters are enumerated values as used in the [COG library](https://github.com/bbc/rd-ips-core-lib-cog2).
 The current set of known *formats* taken from [CogFrameLayout](https://github.com/bbc/rd-ips-core-lib-cog2/blob/master/cog/cogframe.h#L41) are: